What we research

 We closely examine the biological processes of pregnancy and childbirth to better understand the significance of changes in the maternal environment throughout pregnancy and to understand the mechanisms involved in normal and abnormal labour.

-This knowledge is fundamental to the development of diagnostic, treatment and prevention strategies for preterm birth.
-Only by understanding the mechanisms responsible for preterm labour can we identify potential therapeutic targets and devise effective interventions to help prolong pregnancy in women at high risk of preterm delivery.
+This knowledge is fundamental to diagnosing, treating and preventing preterm birth.
+Only by understanding the mechanisms responsible for preterm labour can we identify potential therapeutic targets and develop effective interventions to help prolong pregnancy in women at high risk of preterm delivery.

 We do not directly participate in research associated with assisted conception, maternal health not having an impact on babies and children, and neonatal / perinatal interventions to address the consequences of prematurity.